ingesolvoll/tdc-clj/README.md

 * Open up a second command shell, type ```lein figwheel```

 Your client is now running and can be reached at <http://localhost:3449/client>

+## Runtime tweaking

+When the server starts, a loop is also started with random events sent every second.
+This loop can be stopped with `(stop-random-forever)` and restarted again with `(start-random-forever)`

+To run a predefined sequence of events, run `(run-sequence)`